 Language

 The Feyli Kurds speak the Feyli dialect of southern Kurdish.
-Their dialect was also known as Ilami, due to most of its speakers being located in Ilam province, and to distinguish it from the Feyli dialect of northern Luri.[39]
-Feyli Kurdish dialects were also called “Kurdish of the Vali” (کردی والی; Kordi-ye Vali), referring to the Vali of Luristan.[40]
+Their dialect was also known as Ilami, as most of its speakers traditionally lived in Ilam province, and to distinguish it from the dialects of Northern Luri which were also called Feyli.
+By the 21st century, linguists gradually stopped using the term Feyli to avoid conflation as it was naturally an ambiguous term.[57][62][63]
+Feyli Kurdish dialects were also called “Kurdish of the Vali” (کردی والی; Kordi-ye Vali), referring to the Vali of Luristan.[64]

-Historically, due to Lur dominance, the Kurdish dialects of Ilam province (Posht-e-Kuh) were often incorrectly classified as Luri, although later and deeper studies in the 20th and 21st centuries revealed their Kurdish nature.[41]
+Historically, due to Lur governance, the Kurdish dialects of Ilam province (Posht-e-Kuh) were often incorrectly classified as Luri, although later and more thorough linguistic studies in the 20th and 21st centuries revealed their Kurdish nature.[62]

 Notable Feyli Kurds